-The States of Guernsey's Energy Policy Report, published in June 2008, recommended the formation of the Shadow Guernsey Renewable Energy Commission (GREC), which was superseded by RET in 2011 to progress the creation of local renewable electricity generation on a large (macro) scale.
+The States of Guernsey's Energy Policy Report, published in June 2008, recommended the formation of the Guernsey Renewable Energy Commission (GREC) to progress the creation of local renewable electricity generation on a large (macro) scale.
 The Energy Policy Report of June 2008 recommended that the States should investigate targets to reduce the emissions of carbon dioxide by 30% on 1990 levels by 2020, and by 80% by 2050, and to generate 20% of electricity from local renewable sources by 2020.

-RET has undertaken investigations into the feasibility and promotion of marine renewable energy developments within the Territorial Waters (within three Nautical Miles) of the islands of Guernsey, Herm and Sark.
-A key aspect of RET's work has been producing a Regional Environmental Assessment (REA) which examines the likely environmental effects from the development of wave and tidal power production.
-The decision was taken early on to focus on Wave and Tidal in the initial REA in 2011, and so for completeness it has now been extended to Wind.
+GREC has undertaken investigations into the feasibility and promotion of marine renewable energy developments within the Territorial Waters (within three Nautical Miles) of the islands of Guernsey, Herm and Sark.
+A key aspect of GREC's work has been producing a Regional Environmental Assessment (REA) which examines the likely environmental effects from the development of wave and tidal power production.